thegenemyers/FASTK/README.md

 ### K-mer Table

 A table of canonical k-mers and their counts is produced in N parts, where N is the number of threads FastK was run with.
+A single *stub* file <code>\<root>.ktab</code> appears in the same directory as the first input path name by default or in the directory specified by the path name of the -N option if given.
+This stub file contains just the k-mer length followed by the number of threads FastK was run with as two integers.
-The files are placed in the same directory as the input and named
+The table file parts are in N hidden files in the same directory as the stub file with the names <code>.\<root>.ktab.[1,N]</code>.
-\<source\_root>.K\<k>.T[1,N] where \<source\_root> is the root name of the input.
 The k-mers in each part are lexicographically ordered and the k-mers in Ti are all less than the k-mers in T(i+1), i.e. the concatention of the N files in order of thread index is sorted.

 The data in each table file is as follows: